-3.2.2 The individual's previous employment history, and that person's past and potential relationship to a NASA project as an Exchange Visitor, must be so meritorious as to preclude the possibility that this employment is a device for obtaining NASA's aid in circumventing the residence abroad requirement or otherwise attempting to misuse the Exchange Visitor Program as a channel for immigration or obtaining a temporary worker visa.
+3.2.2 The individual's previous employment history, and that person's past and potential relationship to a NASA project as an Exchange Visitor, must be so meritorious as to preclude the possibility that this employment is a device for obtaining NASA aid in circumventing the residence abroad requirement or otherwise attempting to misuse the Exchange Visitor Program as a channel for immigration or obtaining a temporary worker visa.

 3.2.3 NASA must be the Government Agency most directly concerned in the Exchange Visitor's work.
-While the Exchange Visitor is not required to exhaust all other forms of relief under the immigration laws, NASA will not request a waiver if a simpler, more direct means of relief is available, such as extension of the Exchange Visitor's nonimmigrant J-1 visa or obtaining a waiver based on a no-objection statement from the Exchange Visitors home country or last country of residence.
+While the Exchange Visitor is not required to exhaust all other forms of relief under the immigration laws, NASA will not request a waiver if a simpler, more direct means of relief is available, such as extension of the Exchange Visitor's nonimmigrant J-1 visa or obtaining a waiver based on a "No Objection" statement from the Exchange Visitor's home country or last country of residence.

 3.2.4 The NASA-supported project, under which the Exchange Visitor has worked, should have a planned period of performance (based on an actual obligation of funds or assurances from the responsible NASA officer that the project will be extended) for at least 1 year beyond the anticipated effective date of the waiver.
-When a period of at least 1 year cannot be assured, the alien should attempt to obtain an extension of his/her Exchange Visitor's (nonimmigrant) visa.
+When a period of at least 1 year cannot be assured, the foreign national should attempt to obtain an extension of his/her Exchange Visitor's (nonimmigrant) visa.
 If this is not possible, (as evidenced by the Exchange Visitor's sponsor having requested an extension from the Department of State, and such request being denied), the Contracting Officer may then consider a waiver request in the light of the other criteria.

 3.2.5 The Exchange Visitor must possess unusual and outstanding qualifications, competence, training, and experience, including a demonstrated capability to make significant contributions in that person's field.

-3.2.7 The contribution of the Exchange Visitor to the NASA project in question must not only be valuable but of such importance that without the Exchange Visitor's services the attainment of the overall objectives, or a major portion thereof, of a contract or grant would be seriously jeopardized or would be unduly delayed; and a request for NASA to seek a waiver as an interested U.S. Government agency should be evaluated in light of the basic purpose of the Exchange Visitor Program.
+3.2.7 The contribution of the Exchange Visitor to the NASA project in question must not only be valuable but of such importance that without the Exchange Visitor's services, the attainment of the overall objectives, or a major portion thereof, of a contract or grant would be seriously jeopardized or would be unduly delayed; and a request for NASA to seek a waiver as an interested U.S. Government agency should be evaluated in light of the basic purpose of the Exchange Visitor Program.

-3.2.8 The project with which the Exchange Visitor is associated must be of such importance that a vital NASA program would be adversely affected by the absence of the Exchange Visitor resulting in the event the project being delayed or discontinued.
+3.2.8 The project with which the Exchange Visitor is associated must be of such importance that a vital NASA program would be adversely affected by the absence of the Exchange Visitor resulting in the project being delayed or discontinued.

 3.3.1 The Contracting Officer will instruct the contractor or grantee to supply complete and full information about the Exchange Visitor, as set forth in paragraph 3.4.